Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Case studies

 \section{Case studies}

-In this section, we will present several simulated and real case studies in which we apply the developed HSGP models.
+In this section, we will present several simulated and real case studies in which we apply the developed HSGP models and the recommended steps to fit them.
 More case studies are presented in the online supplemental materials.